efeuentertainment/vigicad/README.md

-# Make your own Vigibot.com raspberry PI robot
+# Partlist and 3D files for a Vigibot robot specifically for Botkins

 ## Minus Raspberry PI robot CAD files